kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

 {{% notice note %}}
 Gloo publishes information about the environment it was built with to a Google Storage bucket.
-The tools in this section will make use of those information.
+The tools in this section will make use of this information.
 You can find the information for a specific Gloo version in the following files located under `http://storage.googleapis.com/gloo-ee-dependencies/[GLOOE_VERSION]`:

-- `Gopkg.lock`: contains the versions of all dependencies used by GlooE.
+- `Gopkg.lock`: contains the versions of all dependencies used by Gloo.
-- `build_env`: values that can be used to replicate the environment the given GlooE version was built in.
+- `build_env`: values that can be used to replicate the environment the given Gloo version was built in.
-- `verify-plugins-linux-amd64`: a script to verify that the plugin can be loaded by the given GlooE version.
+- `verify-plugins-linux-amd64`: a script to verify that the plugin can be loaded by the given Gloo version.

 You can get all these files by running `GLOOE_VERSION=desired_version make get-glooe-info` in our example repository.
 {{% /notice %}}